sequelize/website/docs/other-topics/transactions.md

 });
 ```

-### Disabling ALS
+### Disabling CLS

 By default, Sequelize uses [AsyncLocalStorage](https://nodejs.org/api/async_context.html#class-asynclocalstorage)
 to automatically use the active transaction in all queries started in the transaction callback.

-This behavior can be disabled by setting the Sequelize `disableAlsTransactions` option to true.
+This behavior can be disabled by setting the Sequelize `disableClsTransactions` option to true.

 [`sequelize.transaction`](pathname:///api/v7/classes/Sequelize.html#transaction) passes
 the transaction object to your callback, and you must pass it to the querying methods yourself if this behavior is disabled.